 If our result for magnetic fields would have one millionth of the same impact as the developments in electric diodes, it would be a hugely impactful success.
 The creation of such a diode opens up a lot of new possibilities for other scientists and technicians to explore.”

 “Thanks to our discovery we think it might be possible to improve and the performance of wireless power transfer technologies to improve the efficiency of recharging phones, laptops and even cars.”

 For the study, scientists focused on the control and manipulation of magnetic fields by the use of metamaterials.
 By studying the mechanism, scientists have developed a new tool to control magnetism including attractive undetectability cloaks, magnetic concentrators, and wormholes.

-By solving Maxwell’s equations analytically, the researchers very quickly demonstrated that not only could reciprocity be broken down but that, the coupling could be made maximally asymmetric, whereby the coupling from A to B would be different from zero but from B to A it would be exactly zero.
-Having shown that total unidirectional coupling was possible theoretically, the team designed and built a proof-of-concept experiment which confirmed their findings.
+By solving Maxwell’s equations analytically, the researchers very quickly demonstrated that not only could reciprocity be broken down but that, the coupling could be made maximally asymmetric, whereby the coupling from A to B would be different from zero, but from B to A it would be exactly zero.
+Having shown that total unidirectional coupling was possible theoretically, the team designed and built a proof-of-concept experiment that confirmed their findings.

-Dr. Prat-Camps said: “The magnetic coupling between magnets or circuits is something extremely well-known.
-It dates back to the seminal works of Faraday and Maxwell and it is deeply embedded into the four Maxwell equations that describe all electromagnetic phenomena.
-A vast majority of the technologies we rely on today are based on magnetic coupling including motors, transformers, low-frequency antennas, and wireless power transfer devices.
+Dr. Prat-Camps said: “The magnetic coupling between magnets or circuits is extremely well-known.
+It dates back to the seminal works of Faraday and Maxwell, and it is deeply embedded into the four Maxwell equations that describe all electromagnetic phenomena.
+A vast majority of the technologies we rely on today are based on magnetic coupling, including motors, transformers, low-frequency antennas, and wireless power transfer devices.
 As far as we know, nobody before us thought to ask whether this symmetry could be broken and to what extent.”